peterjirak/wikipedia-assistant/docs/developer-notes/problem-discussion-and-notes/part-1/part-1-instructions.md

-# Part 1 - Create a database based on the Simple English Wikipedia content.
+# Part 1 - Instructions - Create a database based on the Simple English Wikipedia content
 Create a database based on the Simple English Wikipedia content.
 There are periodic dumps with the data that you can find [here](https://dumps.wikimedia.org/simplewiki/).
 And [here](https://meta.wikimedia.org/wiki/Data_dumps/What%27s_available_for_download#Database_tables), you can find a list of the tables and their schema.
 The tables that are relevant for this assignment are: page, pagelinks and categorylinks.
 The database should contain the following:
 * Basic metadata for every wiki page:
   * Page title